sernst/pipper/README.md

     The directory where the pipper bundle should be saved.
 Defaults to the current working directory.

 ## Publish Action

     $ pipper publish <PIPPER_FILENAME>

     $ pipper publish <DIRECTORY_CONTAINING_PIPPER_FILE>

+* `-b --bucket <BUCKET_NAME>`

+    Name of the S3 bucket where the package will be published.

+* `-f --force`

+    Unless this flag is specified, publishing a package will be skipped if an identical version of the package has already been published.